MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-guide.md

 - `tutorial`: Tutorials
 - `customData`: Custom data created by developer or default custom options
-- `icon`: Material which show in menu (Material)
-- `passUndetectableEvent`: Pass all event to minigame even not related with the minigame (must check event in detail (e.g. check player from event is playing current minigame))
+- `icon`: Material which show in menu (Material) detail (e.g. check player from event is playing current minigame))
 - `gameFinishCondition`: Game finish condition (Init: LESS_THAN_PLAYERS_LIVE (2))
 > e.g. game will finish in these condition